jkaminsky2/CSE-151A-Project-/README.md

 best_model = tuner.hypermodel.build(best_hyperparameters)
 best_model.fit(X_train, y_train, epochs=best_hyperparameters['epochs'])
 ```
-We then used sklearn’s `classification_report` to calculate the precision, recall, and accuracy of the test set.
-We also calculated training and test error manually by testing equality for each prediction and label.

 ### Model 2
 The results of Model 2 can be found in the Milestone_4 notebook in Github.